What Are the Pros and Cons of a Home Equity Loan?

 Pros of a home equity loan

-- Potential tax benefits: If the loan is used for home improvements, the interest may be tax-deductible (consult a tax professional for specific guidance).
+- Potential tax benefits: If you use the loan for qualifying home improvements, the interest you pay may be tax-deductible.
+Be sure to check with a tax professional to see if you qualify.

 Cons of a home equity loan

-- High upfront costs: Appraisal fees, loan origination fees, and closing costs can add up, reducing the immediate financial benefit.
+- High upfront costs: Appraisal fees, loan origination fees, and closing costs can add up, so you’ll want to factor these expenses into your decision.

-- Declining home values: If property values fall, you could owe more than your home is worth, leaving you “underwater” on your mortgage.
+- Upside-down home loan: If your home’s value drops after taking out the loan, you could end up owing more than your property is worth, leaving you “underwater” on your mortgage.

-- Long-term repayment commitment: Home equity loans often have terms lasting 10–30 years, which could be a lengthy financial obligation.
+- Long repayment period: Home equity loans often have terms lasting 10 to 30 years, which means you could be making payments for a long time.

 What fees will I pay with a home equity loan?